Featuring Victor Sanz,

 Learn from Chubbies about the power of building community amongst your customers, how text message is becoming the channel of choice, and more.

-Building the Best Shopping Experience in Fashion
+How The Yes Built the Best Shopping Experience in Fashion

 Learn from the CEO of online fashion brand The Yes how their company is leveraging AI to change how women shop for fashion.